PRT compliance: responding to specific returns, claims and notification from a low risk customer

-If a company is Low Risk Customer whether it is the Responsible Person or a non operator, it should expect to receive enquiries concerning a PRT2 only in the circumstances described in the TCRM Guidance - the enquiry is raised as mandatory work or in the context of a project or campaign
+If a company is a Low Risk Customer whether it is the Responsible Person or a non operator, it should expect to receive enquiries concerning a PRT2 only in the circumstances described in the TCRM Guidance - the enquiry is raised as mandatory work or in the context of a project or campaign.

 On occasion it has been discovered through reviewing the PRT 1 return that the PRT 2 return is incorrect in some respect.
-The scenario may arise where an enquiry into a non Low Risk customer’s PRT1 demonstrates or suggests that the PRT 2 submitted by Responsible Person which is a Low Risk customer is incorrect.
+The scenario may arise where an enquiry into a non Low Risk customer’s PRT1 demonstrates or suggests that the PRT 2 submitted by a Responsible Person which is a Low Risk customer is incorrect.
 We would expect the two companies to discuss the situation and, if there is a mistake, for the Responsible Person to submit a revised PRT 2.

 PRT 1A return

 The PRT 1A return is required to calculate Tax Reference Prices for all non arms length sales of oil.
-The requirement to file returns is contained in the Section 62 FA 1987 although following FA 2006 we have said that HMRC will use its “care and management” powers to exclude Category 1 oil (as defined in Oil Pricing Regulations 2006) and we expect to continue to do so until the position is formally changed by legislation.
+The requirement to file returns is contained in Section 62 FA 1987 although following FA 2006 we have said that HMRC will use its “care and management” powers to exclude Category 1 oil (as defined in Oil Pricing Regulations 2006) and we expect to continue to do so until the position is formally changed by legislation.
 Subject to the exercise of the care and management power submission of the PRT 1A remains a statutory obligation for all companies, including Low Risk Customers.
 As these returns are necessary to allow HMRC to fulfil a mandatory obligation (see OT18620) clarification may be sought from such companies.

 Commingling Arrangements - Section 63 FA 1987

 Responsibility for informing HMRC about the first and any subsequently revised allocations lies with individual participators and ordinarily we would not wish to raise enquiries on those participators who are Low Risk companies.
-However issues may arise in relation to Section 63 which potentially effect both Low Risk and Non Low-Risk Customers.
+However issues may arise in relation to Section 63 which potentially effect both Low Risk and Non-Low Risk Customers.
 Unless the Low Risk Customer’s position is clearly different any enquiry raised should be addressed to them as well.

 Schedule 5 expenditure claims